 As cruise port, Puerto Natales is often included in the seasonal Antarctic cruise schedule of Hurtigruten Expeditions.
 Itineraries usually include Chiloe Island Chile, Puerto Eden, Chilean Fjords/Patagonia (coastal cruising), Cape Horn and Drake Passage, the Antarctic Peninsula and the South Shetland Islands, Punta Arenas (homeport, with flights to/from Valparaiso-Santiago).

-- Puerto Natales is the final passenger call port for Navimag ferry sailing into Señoret Channel and the primary transit point for travellers to Chile's Torres del Paine National Park.
+Puerto Natales is the final passenger call port for Navimag ferries (Senoret Channel) and the primary transition point for travelers to Chile's Torres del Paine National Park.

 Puerto Natales cruise terminal

 Puerto Natales is among the ports of call on itineraries that include cruising through the Patagonian channels and Chilean fjords in the Tierra del Fuego provinces of Chile and Argentina.

 Puerto Natales tours, shore excursions, hotels

 Angostura Kirke Narrows